splunk/public-o11y-docs/synthetics/test-config/auth.rst

     :description: Basic authentication allows your tests to send a username and password to a login form on a target test page.

-.. :note:: This authentication method applies to browser tests only.
+.. note:: This authentication method applies to browser tests only.

 If your test target provides an HTML form for entering username and password, configure your browser test as follows.